-the main entrance station, Royal Palm Information Station and Bookstore offers books, film, postcards, insect repellents, vending machines and other items.
+books, film, postcards, insect repellents, vending machines and other items.
 Royal Palm is the departure point for the Anhinga and Gumbo Limbo trails.

 Located 38 miles from the main entrance at the park's southern end, is the Flamingo Visitor Center.
-The visitor center offers educational displays, park information and backcountry permits.
-The Flamingo Marina provides boat tours, canoe/kayak and bike rentals, gas, camper supplies and food/drink.
+It offers educational displays, park information and backcountry permits.
+The Flamingo Marina provides fuel, tours, canoe/kayak/boat and bike rentals and a food truck is available 11 a.m. to 6 p.m.

-The Gulf Coast Visitor Center at Everglades City, located at the west entrance, has maps, backcountry permits, boat tours, canoe rentals and a bookstore.
-Shark Valley Visitor Center, on the Tamiami Trail (U.S. 41), offers sightseeing trams, bike rentals and a bookshop.
+The original Gulf Coast Visitor Center, located at the west entrance, was destroyed by Hurricane Irma in September of 2017.
+A temporary Visitor Contact Station is now open with maps, informational displays, backcountry permits, and restrooms.
+Shark Valley Visitor Center, on the Tamiami Trail (U.S. 41), offers sightseeing trams, bike rentals, access to trails, and a bookshop.